bibleexchange/courses/book-of-romans/001_doctrinal/803_patiently-wait-for-the-adoption.md

 a.
 Not a fleshly birth
 b.
 Not a child of the flesh
 5. According to the truth
 a.
-In respect of conception (normal – sound doctrine)
+In respect of conception (normal &mdash; sound doctrine)
 b.
 In respect to birth
 c.
 In respect to maturity

-2. The Purpose of the Manifested Son’s
+2. The Purpose of the Manifested Son&apos;s
 I. To loosen Creation					8:19-22
 II.
 To Complete Redemption				8:23
 III.
-To Glorify God’s Son					8:17-18
+To Glorify God&apos;s Son					8:17-18
 A. To Reveal His Son to us by His Spirit
 B. To Reveal His Son in us by His Spirit
-C. To have many Son’s like His only Son
+C. To have many Son&apos;s like His only Son
-D. To have more Son’s like Jesus
+D. To have more Son&apos;s like Jesus
 1. To be same in Nature			II Pt.
 1:4
 a.
 Righteousness       Rom.1:17; 5:21; 6:16; Eph.
 4:24
 b.
 Holiness    Ro1:4;6:19,22; IThes.3:13;4:7;	He12:10,14
 2. To be same in obedience
 a.
 Wisdom                                    Rom.14:33; 	I Cor.
 1:30
 b.
 Sanctification                        II Thes.
 2:13;  I Pt.
-1:2 Eph 4:13—Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ:
+1:2 Eph 4:13&mdash;Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ:
 B. From slavery to Sonship						8:15-23
 Ro 8:15 For ye have not received the spirit of bondage (Slavery)again to fear; but ye have received the Spirit of adoption,(  whereby we cry, Abba, Father.
 1397.  douleia  douleia,  doo-li'-ah  (slavery)